 Microsoft’s Office 365 package is a subscription service that lets you pay for Office on a monthly (or yearly) basis instead of buying it outright, like in previous versions.
 We’ve explained all about Office 365 if you’re not sure what it entails.

-Because Office 365 (like most subscription services) renews automatically on your credit card if you don’t explicitly cancel it, it’s a good idea to check on your subscription status if you haven’t in a while.
+If you don’t explicitly cancel your Office 365 subscription, it renews automatically on your credit card like most subscription services do.
+So, it’s a good idea to check on your subscription status if you haven’t in a while.

 Visit the Office homepage and click Sign in at the top-right corner of the page.
 Sign in with your email associated with the account; you can open any Office app and go to File > Account to review this address if you’re not sure.